-Source: based on publicly available information, 2025.
+FIGURE 9: Based on publically available information (2025).

-17 However, introducing an overall vision to each of the EU's digital policy activities is still not enough.
+17. However, introducing an overall vision to each of the EU's digital policy activities is still not enough.
 It can only be the first of two crucial as well as interconnected steps.
-The EU will only be able to leverage the current momentum for regaining its strategic autonomy in the digital sphere if it applies the new overall vision of a "European"

-Way" deliberately to its entire digital infrastructure, understood in this paper as a highly intertwined ,technology stack' (see FIGURE 10), and also only if it decides to collaborate - like with the Airbus consortium - in areas of the stack where EU players are strong.
+The EU will only be able to leverage the current momentum for regaining its strategic autonomy in the digital sphere if it applies the new overall vision of a 'European Way' deliberately to its entire digital infrastructure, understood in this paper as a highly intertwined 'technology stack' (see FIGURE 10), and also only if it decides to collaborate - like with the Airbus consortium - in areas of the stack where EU players are